A conversation with muse Julia Bird

 Well, wild swimming is my tonic, my therapy, my sanity.
 I cannot describe how instant and complete the effect it has on a failing mood.
 I can clear my head from troubling thoughts, or get inspired for a new idea.
 Very often it is just finding peace with myself and celebrating the beauty of nature around me.
 I always come back home feeling happier and more positive.

 Sometimes I will bring home a bucket of seaweed and treat myself to a long, hot seaweed soak.
 The smell is amazing, and the effect on your skin is incredible too.
-A wonderful thing to do, especially during the winter months and it it is too stormy to swim.
-The used seaweed is the used to nourish my garden!
+A wonderful thing to do, especially during the winter months and it is too stormy to swim.
+The used seaweed is then used to nourish my garden.

 What is beauty to you?